Cliffhanger of the century

 Death of a great allrounder.
 Jack Gregory's fast bowling terrorised England's batsmen in the early 1920s - and he still holds two major Test records: a century in 70 minutes in Johannesburg in 1921-22, and 15 catches in the 1920-21 series against England.

-India successfully chased their then fourth-highest Test total largely thanks to VVS Laxman's unbeaten century, scored under pressure and with a back injury.
+India successfully chased 257 - their fourth-highest Test target at the time - largely thanks to VVS Laxman's unbeaten century, scored under pressure and with a back injury.
 The win helped India draw the series against Sri Lanka at the P Sara Oval.
-They were set a target of 257 to chase in little over a day and looked shaky when they fell to 62 for 4 on the final day.
-Laxman's 109-run stand with Sachin Tendulkar steadied them.
+They looked shaky when they fell to 62 for 4 on the final day, but Laxman's 109-run stand with Sachin Tendulkar steadied them.
 After Tendulkar's dismissal, Suresh Raina provided the support Laxman needed to see India through.

 Birth of Zimbabwe batsman Dion Ebrahim, who made his Test debut in 2001.
 After a shaky start, he made three scores of 71 in the space of four Tests and followed that with 94 against India in 2002.
 In the turmoil that followed the sacking of Heath Streak in 2004, Ebrahim was made vice-captain, but he was a high-profile casualty of the dispute between players and the board at the end of 2005.
 He left to play club cricket in England but returned to domestic cricket in Zimbabwe in 2009.